 It’s hard to believe that medicinal cannabis was illegal in New Zealand in all shapes and forms before 2017.
 In only three short years there has been a giant leap forward for the burgeoning industry in terms of research, as well as products that are now helping thousands of Kiwis throughout Aotearoa.

 We expect 2021 to be an even bigger year!
-Sit back and enjoy as we interview the industry leaders to find out what 2021 has coming up for medicinal cannabis in NZ – from new companies to future products and plans.
+Sit back and enjoy as we interview the industry leaders to find out what 2021 has coming up for medicinal cannabis in NZ – from new companies to future plans.

 The Major Industry Milestones of 2020

 In April 2020, the Medicinal Cannabis Scheme came into effect.
 The Scheme aims to improve access to quality medicinal cannabis products for patients’ needs by setting minimum product quality standards, for both CBD and THC.

 Alongside the Scheme was an extension given to the transitional period, allowing medicinal cannabis products that are yet to meet the standard quality criteria to be supplied.
 This transitional period initially expired in November 2020, but an extension was granted for quality requirements until March 2021.